froi/inner-source/myslides.md

 Let's start with how we can collaborate in a more open and community driven way.

-We need to be able to accept contributions into our repos from other pods.
+We need to be able to accept contributions into our repos from other teams.
 Even from teammates that aren't engineers.
 Closing ourselves off only creates silos and makes it difficult for us feed off of each other's knowledge.

-While a pod may be the code owner for a repo, we should invite outside contributions, be it code, documentation, bugs, and especially questions.
+While a team may be the code owner for a repo, we should invite outside contributions, be it code, documentation, bugs, and especially questions.

 :::